calint/arduino-sketches/esp32dev/utils/png-to-resources/README.md

 * edit gimp files "sprites.xcf" and "tiles.xcf"
 * suggestion is to create a layer for each sprite / tile
 * "sprites.xcf" and "tiles.xcf" can use different palettes
+* background color must be color index 0 for transparency to be preserved

 #### exporting to png for processing
 * enable all layers